Ida Tin: Career

 Prior to founding Clue, Tin ran a motorcycle tour company based in Denmark with her father.
 She was with the company for five years and toured locations like Vietnam, the United States, Cuba, Chile, and Mongolia.
-She later released a book about her experiences called Direktøs which became a Danish bestseller.
+Her experiences during these journeys later inspired her to write memoir titled "Direktøs", which became a Danish bestseller.

-In 2013, Tin co-founded the Clue app with Hans Raffauf, Moritz von Buttlar, and Mike LaVigne in Berlin, Germany.
+Tin was inspired to create Clue out of personal frustration with the lack of innovation in family planning tools and the limited understanding many individuals had of their reproductive health.
+She began to develop the concept after questioning why it was still difficult to determine basic information such as the likelihood of pregnancy on a given day, the timing of one's next period, or potential side effects of birth control methods.
+Motivated by these gaps, she envisioned a scientifically grounded, user-friendly mobile application that could empower women and people who menstruate to track their cycles and gain deeper insights into their bodies.
 Tin began formulating an idea for the app in 2009 as a way to track her own menstrual and fertility cycle.

-In mid-2015, the app had around 1 million active users.
-In October 2015, the company raised $7 million in a funding round led by Union Square Ventures and Mosaic Ventures, bringing the total amount of funding up to $10 million.
+In 2012, Tin co-founded the Clue app with Hans Raffauf, Moritz von Buttlar, and Mike LaVigne in Berlin, Germany.
+The app officially launched in 2013 and provided a platform for users to monitor menstrual cycles, fertility windows, and over 30 health indicators including sleep, mood, pain, and energy levels.
+Clue quickly gained traction, reaching approximately 1 million active users by mid-2015.
+Later that year in October 2015, the company raised $7 million in a funding round led by Union Square Ventures and Mosaic Ventures, bringing the total amount of funding up to $10 million.

-By November of that year, the number of active users had risen to 2 million representing over 180 countries.
-In late 2015, Tin worked with Apple to help them develop their own period tracking software for their HealthKit platform.
-Also in 2015, Tin was named the Female Web Entrepreneur of the Year at the Slush Conference.
+By November 2015, Clue's active user base had risen to 2 million across more than 180 countries.
+That same year, Tin worked with Apple to help them develop their own period tracking software for their HealthKit platform.
+Her entrepreneurial efforts earned her recognition as Female Web Entrepreneur of the Year at the 2015 Slush Conference.